Abwasserrohr/STEEM.CRAFT/README.md

-# STEEM.SK
+# STEEM.CRAFT
-STEEM.SK is a script for Bukkit/Spigot, which allows players to interact with the STEEM Blockchain within Minecraft.
+STEEM.CRAFT is a script for Bukkit/Spigot, which allows players to interact with the STEEM Blockchain within Minecraft.
 Server owners can create custom transactions with the Steem Blockchain and get data from Steem Nodes.

 ### Core dependencies